Top 5 Tips on How to Negotiate an Expat Package

 Moving abroad for your career can be a life-changing experience and since many of us here at Greenback are expats ourselves, we encourage you to take advantage of this amazing opportunity!
 We just encourage you to look closely at your contract from an expat tax perspective to make sure you completely understand the tax impact of your expat package.
 No one likes unpleasant surprises at tax time!

-Get advice from the professionals!
+Get advice from professionals on how to negotiate your salary when moving abroad!
 Our expert accountants are available for consultations!
 Simply click here to get started!